 See more related articles:

-3. How to create a weekly budget in 5 simple steps
+5. How to weekly budget: Create a weekly budget in 5 simple steps

-Mastering weekly budgeting tips can set you on the path to financial control, whether you're a student, a freelancer, or someone managing a weekly paycheck.
+Mastering weekly budgeting tips helps you gain control, whether you need a weekly budget plan for students, work freelance, or manage a weekly paycheck.
 This practical guide on how to create a weekly budget breaks the process into five actionable steps, designed to be straightforward yet effective.

 First, calculate your total weekly income after taxes (net income).
 This is the foundation of your budget.